 If you are running MQ in containers, you can start with Step 2 in this tutorial, as the MQ console is preconfigured when you install MQ.

 As the console allows a user connected as a client via their browser to manage, change, and secure their MQ installation, it’s important to make sure the user is authorized to perform these tasks.
 The ways to do this involve token authentication or client certificate authentication.
-In this tutorial, we’ll show you how to set up token authentication but if you’d like to use certificate authentication, this Knowledge Center article has some useful information on the subject.
+In this tutorial, we’ll show you how to set up token authentication but if you’d like to use certificate authentication, this IBM Docs article has some useful information on the subject.

 If you’d rather watch a video to learn how to access the MQ console (Step 2) and view and edit MQ objects by using the MQ Console (Step 3), you can watch this one.